lunextelecom/event-processor/README.md

 Example: let say we are interested in the last order total in the last 60 mins.
 It would be inefficient to query the last 60 mins of order each time if we have order coming in at 100/min since on this mean we might be adding up 6000 records 100 times per min.
 Instead we can save use a times series of 10 seconds.
 So that means we are just adding 60 record 6x per min.
 That is a drop from 6000x100 = 600,000 to 360 operation per min.

+###### Downsample using timeseries
+By downsample raw data into time series, it is alot easier to visualized and run function on the data.

 ###### Drawback
 1. Well there is no free lunch, there is some extra work require to build the time series.
 Also, with time series we dealing with a data granual of 10 sec although 1 sec can be use.

 2. Backfilling.
 When conditions are change, recomputing old data is required.
 How far to to backfill will depend in the logic and query.
 In the above example, we would need to recompute the last 60 mins.

+3. Granularity lost with timeseries

 ###### Using multiple timeseries together to have better response and granularity.
 ```